 ETL and Application Integration

 For a better view of enterprise information assets, integrating data stored in disparate applications such as Salesforce.com and MS Dynamics is mission-critical.
-End to end ETL solutions help integrate data from applications, massage the data when performing the ETL process for ensuring data quality and load it into a target destination such as a data warehouse or ETL database.
+End-to-end ETL development tools help integrate data from applications, massage the data when performing the ETL process for ensuring data quality and load it into a target destination such as a data warehouse or ETL database.